Mathew-F/CSE212_DataStructures_Guide/Big_O_Notation.md

 ![O(log n)](O(log_n).jpg)

 This typically occurs when you cut your data in half for each iteration through your loop.
 For example, imagine that you are looking through a phone book for my name, Mathew.
 The computer would look at the letter that is exactly half way though the book and compare it to the first letter of my name.
 If it were further down the list (greater than the current letter) it wouldn't have to worry about all the other letters that are earlier in the list (less than the current letter).
 Following this pattern we could quickly cut down our time to find my name.
 This would result in a O(log n).

+That's it!
+You're now a pro at Big O notation!

+Click [here](welcome.md) to go back to the welcome screen.